tact-lang/ton-opcode/README.md

 # TON Opcodes

-A decompiler for The Open Network Virtual Machine (TVM) bytecode in Fift assembly.
+A decompiler for The Open Network Virtual Machine (TVM) bytecode to Fift assembly.

 ## Installation